 While getting in a daily run, swim, or bike ride will help promote a better quality of sleep, try to schedule your activities in the morning or afternoon.
 Remember how temperature plays a big role in sleep quality?
 Your body warms up with exercise, and if it’s too warm before bed, you may have trouble falling asleep.

 Using essential oils for aromatherapy is a soothing way to promote better sleep every night.
 Your sense of smell communicates directly with your amygdala, the emotional center of your brain.
 This is why certain smells trigger memories, and it’s also how aromatherapy works to relax or invigorate your senses.
 All you need is an oil diffuser and a small bottle of essential oil, both of which you can find at your local grocery store.
 Add a few drops of the oil into the diffuser’s water and enjoy the relaxing aroma.
 Don’t have a diffuser?
 No problem.
 Place a few drops of essential oil on your wrists and drift off to sleep.

 Which essential oils are best for sleep?

 Certain essential oils help promote relaxation while others have an energizing effect.
 So if you’re integrating essential oils into your routine, it’s important to pick a scent that you enjoy and helps make you feel a little more relaxed.
 Here are some of the best-known essential oils to help promote sleep:

 Practicing mindfulness and meditation is another way to relieve stress and anxiety.
 Taking time to center yourself throughout the day can help you relax when it’s time to go to sleep.
-Learn how to practice mindfulness with our library of videos that help walk you through many activities.
+Learn facts about stress and how to practice mindfulness with our library of videos that help walk you through many activities.